Trust Your Desire for Happiness

 This is the basis for the Buddha’s teachings on compassion.
 It’s not that we’re all one.
 If you feel compassionate of others only if you believe that we really are all one, that’s a very selfish form of compassion.
 You talk about feeling other people’s pain, but it’s more that we can create pain within ourselves when we see other people in pain.
 We don’t really feel their pain.
 Ajaan Suwat once made a comment when he was teaching in Massachusetts.
 One of the retreatants there was brand new to Buddhism, extremely high strung, worked as a telemarketer.
 At one point in the retreat he said to Ajaan Suwat, “You guys would have a good religion here in Buddhism,” he said, “if only you had a God.
 That way, when the going got tough, you could have some confidence that the God would come and help you.”
 And Ajaan Suwat said, “If there were a God who could arrange that when I eat one mouthful of food, it would make everyone in the world full, I’d bow down to that God.”

 In other words, when you eat, other people don’t get full.
 Other people eat, you don’t get full.
 You might be happy for them, but that’s a different feeling entirely.
 If we really were one, we’d have a common stomach.
 We could actually feel one another’s pleasures and pains, but we can’t.
 We do know, though, that our actions have an impact on one another.
-If you want to be truly happy, you want to make sure that your actions don’t harm anyone else, because they’re looking for happiness too.
+If you want to be truly happy, you want to make sure that your actions don’t harm anyone else, because they’re looking for happiness, too.
 So you sympathize with them even though you realize that ultimately we are separate.
 After all, if we were one, then when the Buddha gained awakening, we all would have been awakened at the same time.

 Finding true happiness is something each person has to do for him or herself, because the reason we’re unhappy is because our lack of skill.
 And as we all know, you can’t make someone else skillful.
 You can show them your own skill and give them pointers, but they have to make an effort and be observant of their efforts.
 They have to see things for themselves as to what works and what doesn’t work.
 They have to improve their powers of observation.
-The happiness and pleasure and pain that they experience comes from their actions, just as ours comes from our actions.
+The happiness and pleasure and pain that they experience come from their actions, just as ours comes from our actions.

 The great wisdom of the Buddha’s teachings is that he tells us to take that seriously.
 It’s not a selfish thing.
-For so many people, the desire for happiness is narrow, selfish, and hedonistic, but as the Buddha said, if you really are serious about happiness, you have to be purer in your actions, in other words, harmless.
+For so many people, the desire for happiness is narrow, selfish, and hedonistic, but as the Buddha said, if you really are serious about happiness, you have to be purer in your actions—in other words, harmless.
 You have to develop discernment as to what’s skillful and what’s unskillful.
 And you have to be compassionate, recognizing that your happiness cannot depend on the suffering of others if it’s going to last.
 Wisdom, purity, compassion: These are all noble qualities.
 They grow in the mind that really takes happiness seriously.

 So you ask yourself, do you really want to be happy?
 If you say Yes, okay, here is a path to follow, because it’s a path that gives priority to that desire, one that other people have followed and claim to have gained good results.
 We see other people following the path and some of them seem inspiring.
 Others don’t seem quite so inspiring.
 In cases like that, you can simply ask, well, are they really following the path or not?
 The path is noble.
 There’s a classic statement about the Dhamma, that it’s adi-kalyanam majjhe-kalyanam pariyosana-kalyanam: good in the beginning, good in the middle, good in the end.
 The Buddha never asked you to do anything mean or spiteful or ignoble.
-The path builds on good qualities and it creates good results.
+The path builds on good qualities and it leads to good results.

 So even if you don’t go all the way to the end of the path, it’s a good path to be on.